Tom and Bill Photo Gallery of

 This little known gem of the north is a great destination for families or those wishing to set a base from which to day trip.
 The Island was own originally owned by a steamship co. as a refueling stop in the days when steamships could not carry enough fuel to make large ports.
 It is now controlled by the forest service and is visitor friendly and never crowded.

-You can visit the site Lime Island is an Undiscovered Gem to learn more about it.
+You can visit the site DNR - Lime Island is an Undiscovered Gem - 8/10/2006 to learn more about it.

 San Francisco and tour of the USS Pampanito; January 9, 2006 -